MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

 \subsubsection{Task-wise Demonstration Selection}

-It is suboptimal to directly take all neighboring nodes or edges as demonstrations in practice, given the limited input window of LLMs and the noise in original graph structures.
-Thus, we propose several useful practices to construct these demonstrations for two representative graph learning tasks, namely, node classification (NC) and link prediction (LP); which have been demonstrated to be effective in our experiments.
+As illustrated in Figure ~\ref{fig:mlaga}, to effectively fine-tune LLMs for multimodal graph learning, we construct input prompts that incorporate graph-structured demonstrations.
+Given the input length constraints of LLMs and the potential noise present in raw graph structures, it is essential to carefully select concise and informative demonstration sets tailored to the specific requirements of each task.
+In this work, we mainly focus on two fundamental graph learning tasks: node classification and link prediction, following prior graph LLM studies~\cite{tang2024graphgptgraphinstructiontuning, he2025unigraph2learningunifiedembedding, chen2024llagalargelanguagegraph}.
+These tasks are representative of the broader landscape of graph reasoning problems.
+In what follows, we describe how to design task-specific prompt templates for each of them.

-\textbf{NC demonstration}.
-For node classification, a straightforward approach is to select demonstration nodes $\mathcal{D}(v_i)$ that are similar to the anchor node $v_i$.
-However, simply comparing multimodal embeddings often ignores structural context.
-To include graph structure, we leverage the Personalized PageRank (PPR) scores $\mathbf{S}_{i, j}$ between node $v_i$ and candidate node $v_j$.
-Specifically, a higher PPR score indicates node $v_j$ is highly relevant or ``similar" to node $v_i$.
-The PPR matrix $\mathbf{S} \in \mathbb{R}^{n\times n}$ is formally computed as:
+\textbf{Node Classification Demonstration}.
+For node classification task, a natural strategy is to construct the demonstration set $\mathcal{D}(v_i)$ by selecting nodes that are semantically and structurally similar to the anchor node $v_i$.
+However, relying solely on multimodal embedding similarity overlooks important structural context.
+To address this, we integrate both feature-based similarity and graph topology using a hybrid scoring mechanism.
+Specifically, we compute the Personalized PageRank (PPR) scores $\mathbf{S}_{i, j}$ between node $v_i$ and each candidate node $v_j$ to capture their structural proximity as follows:

-where $\alpha$ indicates the teleport probability which controls the balance between personalization and graph structure, $\mathbf{A}$ is the normalized adjacency matrix.
-Therefore, PPR value provides a good trade-off between local and global node connections.
-Consequently, for each anchor node $v_i$, we select the top-$k$ samples according their PPR values to construct $v_i$'s demonstration set $\mathcal{D}(v_i)$, ensuring that demonstration samples carry both topological and semantic relevance to $v_i$.